 One word of caution – I have found that it can be possible to explain TOO MUCH ahead of time.
 For example, on Credo’s main form I tried various ways of explaining what happens after one submits the form.

 Every time I implemented something about them scheduling a call with me/the team, conversion rates dropped by about 20%.
 I’d remove it and conversions would come back up.

 Make sure you’re measuring conversion rates to know if something like this happens.
 My intuition told me conversions SHOULD go up because visitors had more clarity when in actuality it hurt conversions.

 Lower the commitment

-Sometimes we ask too much of people before we build trust of them.
+Sometimes we ask too much of people before we build their trust of them.
 As the old saying goes, “don’t propose marriage on the first date.”
-As the father of a two year old girl, let me tell you that did not work out well for Anna in Frozen and it probably won’t work out well for you either.
+As the father of a two-year-old girl, let me tell you that did not work out well for Anna in Frozen and it probably won’t work out well for you either.